-If you're excited about the opportunity to retain, engage, and inspire your talent, and are ready and willing to take action, please get in touch to discuss what's next for your business.
+If you're excited about the opportunity to retain, engage, and inspire your talent, and are ready and willing to take action, please get in touch at sholakaye.com/contact to discuss what's next for your business.
 Our framework is the starting point for practical and effective strategies that assist you with culture change, inclusive leadership, and empathy at work.
 Reach out to us at info@sholakaye.net.